huhu/rust-search-extension/docs/content/_index.md

 # Search top 20K crates

-We build top 20K crates index (more than 35K in total on crates.io) once a day to help you search crates instantly.
+We build top 20K crates index (near 50K in total on crates.io) once a day to help you search crates instantly.
-You can open the popup page to sync the latest crates index automatically. ([Some caveats](/faq/#caveats) for Firefox users.)

-What more, you can prefix an **!** (exclamation mark) before the keyword to search crates exclusively, prefix one more **!** (double exclamation mark) to open [docs.rs](https://docs.rs) page instead [crates.io](https://crates.io) page, prefix **!!!** (triple exclamation mark) to open crate's repository (See [Open repository quickly](/#open-repository-quickly)).
+You can prefix an **!** (exclamation mark) before the keyword to search crates exclusively, prefix one more **!** (double exclamation mark) to open [docs.rs](https://docs.rs) page instead [crates.io](https://crates.io) page, prefix **!!!** (triple exclamation mark) to open crate's repository (See [Open repository quickly](/#open-repository-quickly)).